eConsent is rapidly becoming the new consent standard for trials

 Selecting and implementing eConsent

 It is important to carefully analyze and plan your eConsent implementation.
-We at HERAX can help in all phases of the project including the early analysis, business case development, vendor selection, trial planning, and impact analysis.
-We provide experience with and knowledge of the vendors in the market and ensure that the solutions are carefully assessed through a structured vendor selection process.
+HERAX offers assistance throughout all project phases, including early analysis, business case development, vendor selection, trial planning, and impact analysis.
+Leveraging our experience and market knowledge, we meticulously assess solutions through a structured vendor selection process.

-We are experts in creating change management strategies which is crucial for a successful adaption of eConsent within the organization and trial teams.
+Experts at HERAX specialize in creating change management strategies crucial for successfully adapting eConsent within the organization and trial teams.

 After a thorough planning phase, we can help execute the plan, by establishing the new business processes and technology and training of trial managers and monitors.
 We are experts in validation and can also perform go-live activities including establishing operational procedures.